Despite its many mysteries, biomechanics serves up surprises about strained muscles and bones broken and mended.

 Ten years ago, Washington State Magazine had a cover story on the work of engineering professors Amit Bandyopadhyay and Susmita Bose.
 The cover had a picture of their son Shohom and the headline, “It’s not easy to mimic nature.”

 It remains a recurring theme of their work, if not biomechanics in general, but they have been having remarkable success nonetheless.

 Since meeting at Rutgers University in the late-’90s, they have spent much of their careers creating a synthetic bone, with Bandyopadhyay focusing on its engineering and Bose on the chemistry and application to human health.
 At first glance, it might seem easy.
 Bone is mostly calcium phosphate.
 Shape it, bake it into a ceramic, and you’re good to go.

 But chemistry, physics, and biology, particularly at the cellular level, soon get in the way.

 “There are many issues,” says Bandyopadhyay.
 “It’s really fishing in a big ocean.”

 Ideally, a physician can tailor some replacement bone to the size and shape of a break and insert it into the body.
 The body will then use the replacement as a scaffold on which it will build new bone as the replacement dissolves.
-Throughout the process, the replacement will perform like regular bone, providing structural support until its n
+Throughout the process, the replacement will perform like regular bone, providing structural support until its natural replacement takes over.